adishjain/LinkedInMailing/README.md

 ```

 - Get your contact list from here: https://www.linkedin.com/people/export-settings
-- The message should replace the Recruiter's name tag with {Name}, his/her email with {Email}, and Company's name tag with {Company}
+- The message should replace the Recruiter's name tag with {Name}, Company's name tag with {Company}, and your name as {User}
 - Example: mail.py /path/to/contacts.csv /path/to/myResume.pdf /path/to/myMessage.txt
 - The -ex flag takes in an old .csv file that you may have used earlier and compares it with the new one to just send the email to any new connections you have